 One of the best things about password managers is that they allow you to use strong passwords without having to memorize a complex sequence like the password in the following image:

 Dashlane includes a configurable password generator.
-As you can see above, you can control the use of letters, digits, symbols, length, and use of ambiguous characters.
+As you can see above, you can control the use of letters, digits, symbols, length, and the use of ambiguous characters.

 The Dashlane password generator isn’t as configurable as the one in some of the competition, but it certainly does the job.
 I would, however, suggest increasing the length of the passwords it generates.
 I recommend creating passwords with a minimum length of 16, for added difficulty in cracking them.